paxdotdev/pax/lab-journal-zb.md

 1. currently using `::instantiate` associated functions, as a way to inject side effects (registering instance in instance map.)

-An alternative, robust solution is to instantiate more 'imperatively' -- instead of in one big recursive statement (RIL tree), instantiation can occur using vanilla object constructors and manual invocation of side effects (e.g. registration in instance_registry)
+An alternative, robust solution is to instantiate more 'imperatively' -- instead of in one big recursive statement (RIL tree), instantiation can occur using vanilla object constructors and manual invocation of side effects (e.g. registration in node_registry)

 Roughly, this requires starting from the bottom of the render tree and moving upwards.
 For a given leaf node, instantiate its bottom-most sibling, then each successive sibling until all children of the shared parent are instantiated.
 Recurse upwards until root is instantiated.